-Primary reason Please explain Row Opportunities exist, but none with Centrica defines substantive opportunities as one that provides a material basis for the corporation to grow or 1 potential to have a substantive become more efficient.
-Water is not material to the growth or cost saving opportunities for the business.
-The financial or strategic impact on cost of water is not currently significant enough to present substantive saving opportunities.
-We have yet to business identify major commercial, competitive or other opportunities related to water.
-While our approach to waterrelated biodiversity and habitat protection provides local engagement opportunities, these are not substantive as they do not provide a material basis for the corporation to grow or become more efficient.
-As detailed in W1.4c, we have started to engage with our customer base on water related issues through the provision of remote water leak detection sensors, however the associated commercial opportunity is not yet deemed financially substantive.
-We hold an annual Board Planning Conference during which opportunities are examined including any related to water in new markets, potential investments and technologies.
-Due diligence to assess commercial viability, market landscapes and future regulation is then conducted before strategies are presented to the Centrica Executive Committee, who meet bi-annually, for review.
+Primary reason Please explain Row Opportunities Centrica defines substantive opportunities as one that provides a material basis for the corporation to grow or become more efficient.
+Water is not material to the growth or cost saving 1 exist, but opportunities for the business.
+The cost of water is not currently significant enough to present substantive saving opportunities.
+We have yet to identify major commercial, competitive or other none with opportunities related to water.
+While our approach to water-related biodiversity and habitat protection provides local engagement opportunities, these are not substantive as they do not provide potential to a material basis for the corporation to grow or become more efficient.
+As detailed in W1.4c, we have started to engage with our customer base on water related issues through the provision of have a remote water leak detection sensors, however the associated commercial opportunity is not yet deemed financially substantive.
+We hold an annual Board Planning Conference during which substantive opportunities are examined including any related to water in new markets, potential investments and technologies.
+Due diligence to assess commercial viability, market landscapes and future financial or regulation is then conducted before strategies are presented to the Centrica Executive Committee, who meet bi-annually, for review.
+Opportunities to reduce office water consumption have strategic been found and implemented across Centrica offices, for example, waterless urinals have been installed across 18 of our offices, as well as infrared toilet cubicles and Dyson taps which impact on automate water use.
+However, as water is not a material consideration at Centrica, this opportunity did not have a substantive financial or strategic impact on the business, nor do any other business opportunities. opportunities.